swcarpentry/DEPRECATED-boot-camps/README.md

 You will also need to have created a free account on [BitBucket](https://bitbucket.org/account/signup/).

-## Instructors
+## Organiser and instructors

-The instructors on this boot camp will be Alexandra Pawlik, David Jones and Mike Jackson.
+The organiser of this boot camp is Alex Chartier.
+The instructors will be Chris Woods and Mike Jackson.

 ## Contact

-For help or more information please contact [Mike Jackson](mailto:m.jackson@software.ac.uk).
+For help or more information please contact [Alex Chartier and Mike Jackson](mailto:host-bath@software-carpentry.org).